Blockmason Credit Protocol (BCPT) Price Reaches $0.0018 on Exchanges

-Blockmason Credit Protocol (CURRENCY:BCPT) traded 5.3% higher against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on March 11th.
-Blockmason Credit Protocol has a total market cap of $207,399.24 and $91.00 worth of Blockmason Credit Protocol was traded on exchanges in the last day.
-One Blockmason Credit Protocol coin can currently be purchased for $0.0018 or 0.00000005 BTC on exchanges.
-During the last seven days, Blockmason Credit Protocol has traded down 2.2% against the U.S. dollar.
+Blockmason Credit Protocol (CURRENCY:BCPT) traded down 5% against the US dollar during the one day period ending at 8:00 AM Eastern on March 14th.
+One Blockmason Credit Protocol coin can now be bought for approximately $0.0018 or 0.00000005 BTC on major cryptocurrency exchanges.
+During the last week, Blockmason Credit Protocol has traded up 5.4% against the US dollar.
+Blockmason Credit Protocol has a market cap of $204,696.91 and $126.00 worth of Blockmason Credit Protocol was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.